torvalds/linux/Documentation/media/dvb-drivers/avermedia.rst

 * /dev/dvb/adapter0/osd0
 * /dev/dvb/adapter0/video0

-The  primary  device  nodes that we are interested in (at this stage) for the Avermedia DVB-T are:
+The  primary  device  yesdes that we are interested in (at this stage) for the Avermedia DVB-T are:

 * /dev/dvb/adapter0/dvr0
 * /dev/dvb/adapter0/frontend0

-The dvr0 device node is used to read the MPEG2 Data Stream and the frontend0 node is used to tune the frontend tuner module.
+The dvr0 device yesde is used to read the MPEG2 Data Stream and the frontend0 yesde is used to tune the frontend tuner module.

-At  this  stage,  it  has  not  been  able  to  ascertain  the functionality  of the remaining device nodes in respect of the Avermedia  DVBT.
+At  this  stage,  it  has  yest  been  able  to  ascertain  the functionality  of the remaining device yesdes in respect of the Avermedia  DVBT.
 However,  full  functionality  in respect of tuning,  receiving  and  supplying  the  MPEG2  data stream is possible  with the currently available versions of the driver.
-It  may be possible that additional functionality is available from  the  card  (i.e.  viewing the additional analogue inputs that  the card presents), but this has not been tested yet.
+It  may be possible that additional functionality is available from  the  card  (i.e.  viewing the additional analogue inputs that  the card presents), but this has yest been tested yet.
 If I get around to this, I'll update the document with whatever I find.

 To  power  up  the  card,  load  the  following modules in the following order:

-* modprobe bttv (normally loaded automatically)
+* modprobe bttv (yesrmally loaded automatically)
 * modprobe dvb-bt8xx (or place dvb-bt8xx in /etc/modules)

-Insertion  of  these  modules  into  the  running  kernel will activate the appropriate DVB device nodes.
+Insertion  of  these  modules  into  the  running  kernel will activate the appropriate DVB device yesdes.
 It is then possible to start accessing the card with utilities such as scan, tzap, dvbstream etc.